mmikowski/hi_score/README.coveralls.md

 If you create a fork you may submit your coverage report to coveralls.io.
-However, you will need to point coveralls to your own coveralls page in the .coveralls.yml file and then run the `covera` script to publish your results.
+However, you will need to point coveralls to your own coveralls page in the .coveralls.yml file and then run the `publish-coverage` script to publish your results.

 ```bash